 The code has only been tested by the authors upon GNU/Linux, but if it fails to build upon OpenBSD, FreeBSD, or any other similar modern Unix flavour this is a bug and should be reported as such.

-The most recent release is:
+The most recent releases are:

 See the notes on building for requirements and instructions on building the release.